jacksonkitty/dengine/README.md

  [🌱] Quick Client
  [🌱] PS script
  [ ] Cmd Tool
- [ ] Blazor Web
+ [🌱] Blazor Web
  [ ] [REDACTED]
  [ ] [REDACTED]

+## History

+Wave 1 - Tools (Quick Config + Client, Quick Steno) Wave 2 - Basics (Satchel initial, Quick Bot)

 ## Components

 ### Quick Config Service

-This is a small tool to act as a central helper to act as an adhoc source of truth for config when devs are starting up complex projects.
+This is a small tool to act as a central helper to act as an ad hoc source of truth for config when devs are starting up complex projects.

 ### Quick Config Client